kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 			- 2 Artifacts in Valdrheim - shield and chains.
 Shield of Forsherey.
 Chains of Zaronach.
 Valdrheim has seen a massive increase in spirits due to concentration of artifacts - full frontal assault not practical.
 			- Theron asked if he should send someone to pick up artifacts, Lewis said we'll bring back none or all as agreed.
 		- Valindra asked what my husband's name was, Hades.
 Her history books do mention him.
+		- Rem wants to go to Valdrheim, said he'd never go to the underworld.
+		- Ria said we are less beholden to Mastenovti than the Rexum.